Lavender Garden Cameron Highlands

 1. See Their Other Flowers

-Lavender Garden as with many attractions in Cameron Highlands has different levels to climb.
+Lavender Garden has different levels to climb.
 Some of the paths are steep and dimly lit so watch your step.
+To be fair, they do have a lot of railings around the place that you can hold on to if you need the support.

 Colorful Gerbera Daisies At Lavender Gardens In Cameron Highlands